Rent setting for a new tenancy in a Rent Pressure Zone (RPZ)

 - A landlord must tell the tenant what the amount of rent that was last set under the tenancy for the dwelling,

-- The date the rent was last set under a tenancy for the dwelling.
+- A landlord must provide the date the rent was last set under a tenancy for the dwelling.

-- A statement as to how the rent set under the tenancy of the dwelling has been calculated having regard to the Rent Pressure Zone formula.
+- A landlord must provide a statement as to how the rent set under the tenancy of the dwelling has been calculated having regard to the Rent Pressure Zone formula.

 - The rent set for the property must be in line with local market rents for similar properties, and three examples of rents for comparable properties must be used to show this.